NVIDIA/aistore/cli/README.md

 AIS CLI makes requests to AIStore cluster.
 It resolves cluster address in the following order:
 1. `AIS_URL` environment variable (eg. `http://<YOUR_CLUSTER_IP>:<PORT>`); if not present:
-2. Discover IP address of proxy kubernetes pod; if kubernetes runs multiple clusters, set an environment variable `AIS_NAMESPACE` to select a proxy from the given namespace
+2. Discovers IP address of proxy kubernetes pod; if kubernetes runs multiple clusters, set an environment variable `AIS_NAMESPACE` to select a proxy from the given namespace
-3. Discover IP address of proxy docker container; if multiple docker clusters running, picks the IP address of one of them and prints relevant message;
+3. Discovers IP address of proxy docker container; if multiple docker clusters running, picks the IP address of one of them and prints relevant message;
 if not successful or local non-containerized deployment:
 4. Default `http://172.50.0.2:8080` and `http://127.0.0.1:8080` for local containerized and non-containerized deployments respectively